1. ELIGIBILITY

 3. PLACEMENT TEST

-3.1 Which level should I register for?
+3.1 Which course should I register for?

-If you have previously studied the language in question outside the UN, you will need to take a placement test to be placed in the correct level.
+If you have previously studied the language in question outside the UN, you will need to take a placement test to be placed in the correct course.
 A test is mandatory for all new language applicants, unless they are complete beginners.
 After the enrolment period, you will receive an email with the instructions on how to take the placement test.

 3.2 What should I do if I am returning to the Language Training Programme after an absence of two or more terms?